dsebastien/softwareArchitectureNotes/event-driven.md

 * events vs commands
   * events: "Something has happened; I don't know or care what should/needs to happen next."
   * commands: "Something needs to happen, go do it!"
+  * events should NOT be treated as commands: otherwise it will result in a poor implementation of EDA and an unpredictable system
 * issue

   * no global view of what's happening within the system